New York City Democratic Socialists of America: Mamdani campaign

+In the general election, Mamdani faced Cuomo (running as an independent) and Republican Curtis Sliwa.
+Incumbent mayor Eric Adams and candidate Jim Walden dropped out of the race to help coalesce anti-Mamdani voters around Cuomo.
+Establishment Democrats were reluctant to endorse Mamdani, though many ultimately did.
+President Trump officially endorsed Cuomo on the eve of Election Day.
+By the end of the campaign, volunteers for Mamdani knocked on over 3 million doors.
 On November 3, Mamdani won the election with 50.4% of the vote to Cuomo's 41.6% and Sliwa's 7.2%.
 Mamdani surpassed one million votes, in the highest turnout election since 1969.
-Mamdani's victory was celebrated by the left internationally, but drew condemnation from Republicans and pro-Israel politicians.
+Mamdani's victory was celebrated by the Left internationally, but drew condemnation from Republicans and pro-Israel politicians.
 Mamdani, during his victory speech, said: "I am young, despite my best efforts to grow older.
 I am Muslim.
 I am a democratic socialist.
 And most damning of all, I refuse to apologize for any of this."
-The New York Times described Mamdani's win as the "final stamp" on his "astonishing" rise, and as a victory for progressives and immigrants.
-Aviles and Hanif both won re-election.
-In a statement, NYC-DSA celebrated the win and it's growth, a "testament" to hope from the working class.
+Avilés and Hanif both won re-election.
+NYC-DSA celebrated the win, and gave Mamdani "wider-than-normal berth" to govern and deviate from its policies.